mtumilowicz/groovy258-dsl-closure-workshop/README.md

             }
         }
         ```
+        * `Groovy` allows you to omit the parentheses for top-level expressions
+        * when a closure is the last parameter of a method call `list.each  { println it }`
+        * in some cases parentheses are required:
+            * making nested method calls
+            * calling a method without parameters
     * the ability to overload operators: https://github.com/mtumilowicz/groovy-operators-overloading
     * metaprogramming: `methodMissing` and `propertyMissing` features
         * `methodMissing(String name, args)` - invoked only in the case of a
         failed method dispatch when no method can be found for the given name and/or
-        the given arguments.
+        the given arguments
         * `propertyMissing(String name)` - called only when no getter method for
-        the given property can be found at runtime.
+        the given property can be found at runtime
         * `propertyMissing(String name, Object value)` - called only when no setter
-        method for the given property can be found at runtime.
+        method for the given property can be found at runtime
         ```
         class X {
             def methodMissing(String name, args) {